me holding a beautiful bunch of red bananas - avocados bananas puerto rico

 puerto rican avocados

 Seriously though, “too many” fresh and free avocados isn’t a bad problem to have.
-Especially once we learned more about the special characteristics of the avocados that grow here.
+Especially once I learned more about the special characteristics of the avocados that grow here.
 They hold their shape better when sliced and cubed than the Hass avocados common in the states.
 This makes them particularly well suited as a garnish with breakfast or as a salad or sandwich topper.

 at home in puerto rico - chocolate avocado pudding made with puerto rican avocados